Enlindn-NUAA/IBFP/README.txt

    https://outreach.didichuxing.com/app-vue/DataList
 4. For convenience, we also provide the IBFP for DiDi.
    The code entry of the IBFP for DiDi is the /IBFPforDidi/IBFP_Didi.py.
+   Note: you should use the preprocessing programs to form the test datasets, so that you can use the pre-train model for testing.